testIT-WebTester/webtester2-core/README.md

 - Seamless integration with common frameworks like: AssertJ, Hamcrest, JUnit, Spring, etc.
 - Selenium is always just a method call away!

+### Migrating from WebTester v1.x?

+If you are migrating from an earlier version of WebTester, you might be interested in this [guide][17].

 ### Documentation

 The user documentation is part of the repository and is generated as an HTML.